-If the lender determines that the mortgage loan was not eligible as delivered, the lender must advise Fannie Mae of these findings via the Lender Self-Report Mailbox (see E-1-03, List of Contacts).
+If the lender determines that the mortgage loan was not eligible as delivered, the lender must advise Fannie Mae of these findings using the self-report functionality in Loan Quality Connect.
 For additional information, see D1-3-06, Lender Post-Closing Quality Control Reporting, Record Retention, and Audit; and D1-3-03, Lender Post-Closing Quality Control Review of Data Integrity.

 The lender’s QC process must include mechanisms for monitoring the quality of work performed by employees, contractors, vendors, and other third-parties involved in loan origination, property appraisal, processing, underwriting, appraisal review, and closing functions.

 The lender must establish and document a process for identifying a representative sample of loans for QC file reviews for both prefunding and post-closing QC.
 While utilizing discretionary file selections for prefunding QC is appropriate, the post-closing QC process must include both random and discretionary file selections.
 The lender must assess and understand the holistic risk inherent in its origination processes when determining the appropriate selection methodology and sample size for its prefunding and post-closing discretionary QC sampling.